eclipse-tractusx/puris/docs/admin/Migration_Guide.md

 The provided chart and container perform a database migration following the liquibase file [changelog-5.1.0.yaml](/backend/src/main/resources/db/changelog/changelog-5.x/changelog-5.1.0.yaml).
 In case you use a custom image or other migration tools, derive changes from that file.

 Further the backend now additionally exposes an api for `batch/update-partner-data`.
 Refer to the [open-api definition](/docs/api/openAPI.yaml) for further information.

+### Create Endpoints for Operational Data return DuplicateEntry Exception

+To allow the frontend to handle duplicate data more interactively (see [feature 981](https://github.com/eclipse-tractusx/puris/issues/981)), the following `POST` endpoints will throw a DuplicateEntryException:

+- `demand`
+- `production`
+- `delivery`
+- `stockView/product-stocks`
+- `stockView/material-stocks`

+This is not breaking but may be considered.

 ## Version 5.0.x to 6.0.x